-This course will build on the skills and information learned in Intro to Criminal Justice I. In this second year, students will move from the theory and basic skill level and apply the knowledge learned during advanced instruction and practical application.
+Law Enforcement II will build on the skills and information learned in Law Enforcement I. In this second year, students will move from the theory and basic skill level and apply the knowledge learned during advanced instruction and practical application.
 Throughout the course, an emphasis will be placed on developing and utilizing leadership skills in the students.
 The course will include a job shadowing experience with a law enforcement professional.
 The course will include field trips to enhance the learning experience.